Radio Amateur Exams

 The South African Radio League (SARL) has been kind to assist the NARL by offering candidate Namibian Radio Amateurs to write their exams in Windhoek.

-Exams are booked via the Namibian Amateur Radio League (NARL) and the exam dates coincides with the published exam dates of the SARL.
-Please make use of the Contact Us page to get in touch with the NARL regarding exam bookings.
-Applicable fees must be paid to the NARL to secure the booking.
+Exams are booked directly online via the South African Amateur Radio League (SARL) and the exam dates coincides with the published exam dates of the SARL.
+Also notify the NARL to make sure that they know of the registration.

 The fees are as follows: